 - Internal description – Notes on the question for internal reference in the Question Bank – include more info about this question for your colleagues

 - Candidate instructions – The instructions that will be shown to the candidate.
-This field enables markdown formatted instructions, which will be rendered as markdown for candidates
+This field is markdown enabled.
+Add images to candidate instructions by using markdown to link in an image.

 Adding Test Cases